 Texas A&M Announces the 2024 U.S. Senator Phil Gramm Doctoral Fellowship Award Winners

 COLLEGE STATION - Texas A&M’s Graduate and Professional School has announced the recipients of the U.S. Senator Phil Gramm Fellowship for 2024.
 The fellowship awards are made possible by generous donations to honor Senator Gramm's dedication to academics, leadership and public service.
-Fellowship awards are presented to graduate students that embody the highest standards of scholarship and mentorship through both teaching and research.
+Fellowship awards are presented to graduate students who embody the highest standards of scholarship and mentorship through both teaching and research.

 Senator Gramm, who earned his Ph.D. from the University of Georgia, was an economics professor at Texas A&M from 1966 to 1978.
 Transitioning to politics, he represented Texas’ 6th congressional district in the House of Representatives before serving in the U.S. Senate.
 Currently, he is the senior advisor at U.S. Policy Metrics and the senior partner of Gramm Partners.